Apr 26, 2019

 Personalization isn’t limited to using a customer’s first name.
 Personalization can also include sending hyper-tailored emails to very niche segments of your list.
 This allows you to speak specifically and directly with those customers, making it feel like a tailored experience for them.

 The more specific you can make an email, the better.
 However, not every email needs to be super segmented, such as newsletters.
 It’s okay to have regular sends that go out to everyone, but one-off emails that only apply to certain groups can be personalized.
+Moreover, it’s a good idea to consider implementing an SPF record checker and taking other email security measures to increase email deliverability.

 Your brand’s email strategy will depend upon the nature of your business.
 The important thing here is to do what feels natural with your customers, and don’t send an email just because you think you should.
 Ask yourself, “What will the reader get out of this email?”
-If there’s more value in it for you than the subscriber, consider skipping it.
+If there’s more value in it for you then the subscriber, consider skipping it.

 First, decide on your sending volume, and stick to it as closely as you can.
 For instance, some brands do a bi-weekly or weekly newsletter (if there’s enough value in it for their subscribers), promotions, and maybe some product or service announcements their community will find exciting.